AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleFamilyType/System_Collections_IEnumerable_GetEnumerator.md

 RoleFamilyType.IEnumerable.GetEnumerator Method
 ===============================================
-AutomationML 2.1 APIGets the Enumerator for the enumeration of the [RoleClass][1] field.
+Gets the Enumerator for the enumeration of the [RoleClass][1] field.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)